aroy12345/FilmApp/README.md

 # FilmApp
-Final project for android development class: an advanced kotlin app to display movies.
+An advanced kotlin app to display movies.